Do you want to allow users to delete their own WordPress accounts?

 Finally, click the ‘Save Changes’ button to store your settings.

-Once logged in, go ahead and visit the Profile page, and you will see a new section where users can click to delete their account.
+Once logged in, go ahead and visit the Profile page.
+You will see a new section where users can click to delete their accounts.

 When a user clicks on the link, they will be shown a warning that deleting an account will delete their access and all their content.

-Once the user agrees, this plugin will proceed and delete their account.
+Once the user agrees, this plugin will proceed to delete their account.

 Adding Delete Account Link to Custom User Profile Page